Angola: Economic and Political Overview

 Source: IMF – World Economic Outlook Database, October 2021

-Despite its potential, the agricultural sector in Angola remains underdeveloped and not very productive, contributing to 13.6% of GDP but employing 56% of the population (World Bank).
+Despite its potential, the agricultural sector in Angola remains underdeveloped and not very productive, contributing to 14.9% of GDP but employing 56.2% of the population (World Bank).
 Only about a third of Angola's arable land is utilized for harvests, and out of those, merely 100,000 out of 5 million arable hectares benefit from machinery and/or animal traction for sowing and harvesting.
 Angola's agriculture mainly consists of subsistence farming, with key industrial crops being coffee and cotton.
-The government has heavily invested in coffee, sugarcane, and ethanol productions to diversify agricultural revenues and exports.
-As outlined in the National Development Plan 2023 - 2027, the Angolan Government has identified two main drivers to unlock the nation's agricultural capacity: the National Grain Plan (PLANAGRÃO) and the National Plan for the Promotion and Development of Livestock (PLANAPECUÁRIA).
+The government has heavily invested in coffee, sugarcane, and ethanol production to diversify agricultural revenues and exports.
+As outlined in the National Development Plan 2023-2027, the Angolan Government has identified two main drivers to unlock the nation's agricultural capacity: the National Grain Plan (PLANAGRÃO) and the National Plan for the Promotion and Development of Livestock (PLANAPECUÁRIA).
 These initiatives aim to address the increasing need for food imports, specifically cereals for human and animal consumption, as well as poultry.

-The industrial sector represents 44.9% of GDP and 6% of employment (World Bank).
-Angola stands as one of Africa's largest oil producers, a net producer of natural gas, and the third-largest producer of diamonds on the continent, surpassed only by Botswana and the Democratic Republic of Congo.
-The Angolan economy, the third-largest in sub-Saharan Africa, is dominated by the oil and gas industry, which accounts for about 30% of its GDP and is the primary revenue source for the country (with more than 70% of government revenue and 90% of Angola's exports coming from oil activities).
-In addition to diamonds, the country also produces gold, granite, gypsum, marble, and salt, with numerous undeveloped minerals with potential for extraction, including beryllium, clay, copper, iron-ore, lead, lignite, manganese, mica, nickel, peat, phosphate rock, quartz, silver, tungsten, uranium, vanadium, and zinc.
-According to the National Oil, Gas, and Biofuels Agency (ANPG), Angola produced 400.72 million barrels per day (bpd) in 2023, positioning the country as the third-largest oil producer in Africa.
-Angola aims to sustain production at 1.18 million bpd throughout 2024.
+The industrial sector represents 45.3% of GDP and 5.6% of employment (World Bank).
+Angola stands as one of Africa's largest oil producers, a net producer of natural gas, and the second-largest producer of diamonds on the continent, surpassed only by Botswana.
+The Angolan economy is dominated by the oil and gas industry, which accounts for about 30% of its GDP and is the primary revenue source for the country (with more than 70% of government revenue and 90% of Angola's exports coming from oil activities).
+In addition to diamonds, the country also produces gold, granite, gypsum, marble, and salt, with numerous undeveloped minerals with potential for extraction, including beryllium, clay, copper, iron ore, lead, lignite, manganese, mica, nickel, peat, phosphate rock, quartz, silver, tungsten, uranium, vanadium, and zinc.
+The manufacturing sector is not well developed nor diversified, and accounts for around 8% of GDP (World Bank).
+According to the National Oil, Gas, and Biofuels Agency (ANPG), Angola's average daily oil production reached 1.134 million barrels in the first three quarters of 2024, increasing by 4% y-o-y.

-The services sector (banking, communication, tourism) is also experiencing rapid growth, accounting for 41.6% of GDP and employing 38% of the population.
+The services sector (banking, communication, tourism) is also experiencing rapid growth, accounting for 39.8% of GDP and employing 38.2% of the population.
 Although tourism is growing, there is a severe shortage of hotels and other types of accommodation.
-The construction sector is booming, comprising around 9% of GDP, driven by a large reconstruction program launched by the government.
+The construction sector is booming, comprising around 9% of GDP.
 Telecommunications has seen significant growth, propelled by increased mobile phone penetration and investments in infrastructure.
 Banking and finance play a crucial role in supporting Angola's economy, with both domestic and international financial institutions operating within the country.

 Source: World Bank, Latest Available Data.
 Because of rounding, the sum of the percentages may be smaller/greater than 100%.